Damariscotta Lake Water Quality

-Update - Fall 2024: Water quality monitoring on Damariscotta Lake has concluded for the 2024 sampling season.
-Please check back in when we resume next May, and follow Damariscotta Lakewatch on Facebook and Instagram for the latest updates.
+Update - Summer 2026: Water quality monitoring on Damariscotta Lake has resumed for the 2026 season.
+Regular updates are posted to Damariscotta Lake Watch on Facebook and Instagram and the Swim Guide for the latest updates.

-Additional information can be found on the state’s webpage: https://www.maine.gov/dep/water/lakes/cyanobacteria.html.
+Additional information about cyanobacteria can be found on the state’s webpage.

 Frequently Asked Questions (FAQ)